yandex-cloud/docs/en/data-transfer/operations/endpoint/index.md

    1. Click **Create endpoint**.
    1. In the **Direction** field, select **Source** or **Target**.
    1. Enter a name for the endpoint.
 Use lowercase Latin letters and numbers.
-   1. (Optional) Enter a description of the endpoint.
+   1. (optional) Enter a description of the endpoint.
    1. In the **Database** type field, select the appropriate value.
 An endpoint of the corresponding type will be created.
    1. Set the endpoint parameters:
       * Sources: